Think your property tax bill is too high? If so, it might be a good time to check on your assessment!

 Other than the statutory reappraisal or update, each auditor is charged with annually reviewing the properties which have been found to have changed or are no longer appraised at their fair market value.
 Most often the change is due to new construction, a change in the physical size or shape of the land, or a demolition or damage to a property.

-That said, not all markets have experienced the same levels of appreciation and/or depreciation and homeowner’s who feel that their home has been overvalued are encouraged to file a complaint with the Franklin County Board of Revision before the March 31st deadline, or the April 1st deadline for Delaware County.
+That said, not all markets have experienced the same levels of appreciation and/or depreciation and homeowner’s who feel that their home has been overvalued are encouraged to file a complaint with their respective Board of Revision before the March 31st deadline.
 Homeowner’s should compare their assessed value to what they estimate their property would have sold for on January 1 of the year prior (homeowner’s are encouraged to contact a Realtor to request comparable sales data and to get a professional opinion of their property’s current value).
 If this estimate is similar to your total assessed value, your property is accurately and equitably assessed and an appeal will likely prove unsuccessful.
 However, if your estimate is below the total assessed value, your property may be assessed too high and you may wish to file a complaint.

 Filing a Complaint